An oath is defined as a solemn appeal to a deity to stand as a witness to the binding nature of a promise or the truth of a statement.

 Explanations for the oaths:

-1) Some specialists in the exegesis of Quran are of the view that where ever there is mention of an oath on a creation of Allah, the word ‘rabb’ is omitted prior to the word.
+1) Some specialists in the exegesis of Quran are of the view that wherever an oath on a creation of Allah is mentioned, the word ‘rabb’ is omitted prior to the word.
 So in actual fact, these are oaths on Allah also.
 So the verses, “By the Sun,” “By the Moon,” “By the fig and the olive,” in reality are, “By the Lord of the Sun,” “By the Lord of the moon,” “By the lord of olive and the fig.”

 The omitting of words is very common in the Quran.
 This is not a deficiency at all.
 It is evidence to its rhetoric and eloquence.
 Whatever is common knowledge and obvious is omitted for the sake of brevity.
 Furthermore, the omission of such words plays a vital role; it invites man to engage with the Quran and as result, the reciter builds a connection with the Quran to read beyond the text.